(Men Offering Understanding of Throat HPV)

 - Have never had head or neck cancer

-- Willing to return to Johns Hopkins for follow-up
+- Willing to return to Johns Hopkins if the researchers find that you are HPV positive

 Take this brief survey to see if you are eligible to participate.